Frequently Asked Questions

-Workers were exposed to asbestos in a variety of trades including, but not limited to: construction, steel mills, oil refineries, power plans, asbestos manufacturing, mining, railroads and shipbuilding.
-As late as 1980 asbestos was found in common household appliances such as hairdryers, toasters and other items.
+Asbestos was also found as late as 1980 in common household appliances such as hairdryers, toasters and other items.
 It was also utilized in many homes, in the form of duct tape, heating ducts, stove top pads, fireproof gloves and textured paints.

 How can asbestos harm you?

-Asbestos is extremely dangerous when the very thin fibers separate and are inhaled.
-The fibers cannot be exhaled and are caught in the lining of the lungs where they cause irreparable scarring.
+Asbestos is extremely dangerous when the fibers are inhaled.
+They cannot be exhaled and are caught in the lining of the lungs where they cause irreparable scarring.
 In many instances, the scarring can be fatal by itself, but can also cause several types of lung cancer, such as mesothelioma.
-The number of deaths from asbestos related diseases has skyrocketed, since the beginning of the 21st century.
+The number of deaths from asbestos related diseases has skyrocketed since the beginning of the 21st century.
 While it is very important to take care of yourself and see your medical doctor for checkups, regular medical attention is critical if you fall into one of the career categories known for asbestos exposure.

 How long does it take for asbestos-related lung cancer to develop in workers who handled the product on a daily basis?